 The cast came off and the joint wasn’t what it used to be.
 The skin felt tight and bound down around the scar, the tissue sticking together.
 What was more, burning zingers radiated from the scar and the bone felt like fire ants.
 Although it used to be normal, now the joint didn’t want to move.
 When the therapist worked on it they could feel tight bands and knots in the muscles around the area.
 The fascia felt tight, not wanting to move.
 Even the joint itself felt stiff.

 If you are recovering from an injury, massage may aid your healing as part of an integrative approach to care.
-Massage for Pain Relief can help get muscles, fascia, and other soft tissues feeling better.
+Therapeutic Massage can help get muscles, fascia, and other soft tissues feeling better.
 Similarly, Lymphatic Massage can help speed healing and reduce swelling.

 For minor injuries such as a pulled muscle, massage can help ease pain and relax tight muscle fibers.
 Often a short series can get everything back to normal.
 In fact, sometimes as little as one session can make a huge difference.
 When seeking a therapeutic massage to ease pain and improve function following a minor injury, the general rule of thumb is to wait 72 hours after the incident, or until any redness, swelling, or heat have dissipated.